Susanne Maynes

 October 23, 2023 by Susanne Maynes 8 Comments

+Sipping coffee one morning at our church network’s family camp, I caught up with a younger acquaintance to whom I’d given a prophetic word fourteen years previously.
+She told me about the profound impact of the incident.
 When Shyla began leading worship, her church only released women to minister to a degree.
 She struggled to overcome lies which attacked her mind before and after leading worship, sensing an invisible restriction while young men around her were placed into more prominent positions.
 She wondered, Is there something wrong with me?
-Something I should do better?
+Something I should do Continue Reading

 How the Gift of Prophecy Functions in our Ordinary Lives